 The nomination committee has continued to discuss requirements for diversity based in part on the Code's requirement for stipulating how the diversity policy has been applied and has chosen to use Rule 4.1 of the Code, which states that the Board is to exhibit diversity and breadth of qualifications, experience and background, and strive for an equal gender balance.
-Following deliberation by the nomination committee regarding, for example, the Board members' background and experience, it is noted that the gender balance for the proposed Board will be 42.9%/57.1%, as the members proposed include three women and four men.
-According to the nomination committee, this is in accordance with the requirement for an even gender balance.
+Following deliberation by the nomination committee regarding, for example, the Board members' background and experience, it is noted that the gender balance for the proposed Board will be 33.3% women and 66.7% men, as the members proposed include two women and four men.
+The nomination committee intends to strive for an improved gender balance over the long term.